bullsheet/bullsheets-repo/README.md

 This is done so, so that when you use a BullSheetGenerator, you just need to import the whole namespace into your local machine, and you can start generating random data right away.

-For more information, please refer to the documentation of the [BullSheet planet](https://github.com/lingtalfi/BullSheet).
+For more information, please refer to the documentation of tallhe [BullSheet planet](https://github.com/lingtalfi/BullSheet).